Zorgonatis/Stabs-EDH/README.md

 ## What's new in 1.2?

 - **Support for GLM 4.7**
-- **Support for Gemini 3.0 Flash Preview** *
+- **Support for Gemini 3.0 Flash Preview** (note)
 - Reduced frequency of 'Visual Toolkit' output frequency
 - Adjusted thinking direction
 - Countless adjustments and corrections throughout all instructions, reducing confusion or uncertainty during reasoning

-* Toggle off all prompts with 'GLM' in the name and optionally toggle on the image prompt generator for Gemini.
+**Note**: For use with Gemini, toggle off all prompts with 'GLM' in the name and optionally toggle on the image prompt generator for Gemini.

 ## What's new in 1.1?